 Installment Plan: Once selected, you may pay the full booth fee with signed contract or choose the installment option.
 If you choose installments, we require 50% of the booth fee with your signed contract to secure your space.
 The remainder will be broken into two payments of 25%; booth fees must be paid in full by September 2.
 If for some reason you must cancel your contract, you must do so before August 5 to receive a full refund of booth fees paid to-date less a $50 processing fee.
 After August 5, cancellation will result in no refund.
 If the Revel has to cancel or is substantially limited due to governmental action, we will do our best to refund fees minus any expenses already incurred for visual artist area.

 Sales: All sales are handled by the artists.
 The Revel does not collect commission on sales.
 Artist is responsible for collecting and submitting state and city sales taxes.

-Hospitality: Hospitality room will be available daily, one hour prior to the festival opening.
-During festival hours, refreshments will be available; snacks and lunch will be provided on weekends.
+Hospitality: Hospitality room will be available daily.
+During festival hours, refreshments will be available; snacks and lunch will be provided.

 Signage: We will provide a sign with your name and city that is required to be hung at your booth.

 Promotions: Participation in the Revel offers tremendous visibility and exposure.
 You will receive social media links to promote your art to Revel followers and promote the Revel to your followers.
 Please utilize these tools to help promote your art and the Revel!